 Guests are also welcomed to make cassava bread using traditional tools and practices.
 The drumming rhythms are explained while the style of dance is demonstrated with context and insight.

-A tourist visiting the Flamingo Cultural Center is given an education alongside a family welcome.
+A tourist visiting the Garifuna Cultural Center is given an education alongside a family welcome.
 You’ll leave having made new friends as much as you’ve learned new facts.

 Audrey is full of joy, her passion for supporting her community emanates from her every step and word.
 She shares her enthusiasm for her cultural history with a kind heart and a big smile.